 To compare that to other dietary sources of CoQ10, canned tuna contains only 16 micrograms of CoQ10 per gram of tuna.
-Wheat germ contains a mere 6 micrograms of CoQ10 per gram of wheat germ.
-To make matters worse, cooking coenzyme Q10 containing foods reduces the amount of CoQ10 by 14-32%.
+Wheat germ has a mere six micrograms of CoQ10 per gram of wheat germ.
+Be aware, cooking coenzyme Q10 containing foods reduces the amount of CoQ10 by 14-32%.

-Fact: For most women, CoQ10 will not have additional benefit during pregnancy.
+Fact: For most women, CoQ10 will not have additional benefits during pregnancy.

-As explained earlier in this article, CoQ10 may improve egg quality and fertility.
+As explained earlier in this article, CoQ10 may support healthy egg quality and fertility.
 Although there is no reason to think that CoQ10 is unsafe during pregnancy, most women do not need to continue it once pregnant.
-However, one study showed that taking 200 mg of CoQ10 beginning at 20 weeks of pregnancy reduced the risk of pre-eclampsia (high blood pressure during pregnancy).
-If you are at risk for pre-eclampsia, please discuss taking CoQ10 and other ways to reduce your risk with your healthcare provider.
-Otherwise, there is not enough evidence to support the continuation of CoQ10 throughout pregnancy.

-While research is still emerging, the association between CoQ10 and fertility is becoming clearer.
-Please discuss CoQ10 and fertility with your healthcare provider to see if it may be of benefit for you or your partner.
+While research is still emerging, the association between CoQ10 and fertility is becoming more apparent.
+Please discuss CoQ10 and fertility with your healthcare provider to see if it may benefit you or your partner.

 Don’t miss an article!
 Sign up for our newsletter below and we’ll let you know when our next article comes out.